JakobJK/odt-pdf/README.md

 # odt-pdf

-A script enabling the ability to convert ODT files to PDFs with templating
+Convert ODT templates to PDFs

+Passing in an Options object should allow you to update the content of the template, and export an OBJ